microsoft/microsoft-fabric-vscode-extension/README.md

 You can access almost all Azure Services provided by these extensions through the Command Palette.
 Simply press `F1`, then type in `Fabric` to find the available commands.

+## Getting started
+To get started, see [How to use Fabric extension in VS Code](docs/getting-started.md)

 ## Have feedback